 The former AC/DC frontman (it’s VERY weird writing that!) and prominent Geordie is, surprise surprise, a fan of Newcastle United.
 In the early 1980’s he was even asked to invest in the club, saying “They wanted me to put half a million pound in the club, which at the time was a fortune and for that they were going to make me an honorary board member with no decisions and no say.
 I realized that it was just a big, big stitch-up by these greedy men who wanted more money from some silly pop star dude who would just throw in to it because of his love for the club.”

 Whilst Brian Johnson may have been asked to invest in his club for a position of little to no power, Led Zeppelin frontman Plant was actually appointed Vice President of his charished Wolverhampton Wanderers in 2009.
-He’s also been given the club’s magic sponge treatment – his physiotherapy following a car crash in 1975 took place at Molineux.
+He’s also been given the club’s magic sponge treatment a Tape for Shoulder Pain – his physiotherapy following a car crash in 1975 took place at Molineux.

 Never one for a heavier style of playing as the rest of the list, but the man simply known as ‘God’ and one of the all-time great guitarists has taken his love of West Bromwich Albion to levels above and beyond.
 Not only is the man wearing one of their scarves on the cover of his 1978 album ‘Backless’, but he also sponsored a match of theirs that same year against Galatasaray and it is rumoured he would book himself into hotels under the alias ‘W. B. Albion’.